zhudhjen/RhythmJump/README.md

 ### Notes

+- As an alternative to the native git command line tool, the [GitHub Desktop](https://desktop.github.com/) can be used as a GUI tool if you prefer.
+Note that you may still need to use the native command line tool to complete configuring Git LFS.
 - Default `.gitignore` file is used, provided by GitHub.
 Modify it if needed.
 - You may still need to use the command line tools or Git GUI to perform the push/pull/branch/merge operations since I didn't find it in the editor plugin.
 - Whatever method you are using, remember to perform `git pull`  before start working to avoid merge conflicts.
 Also, try to communicate with the team when you are going to make a change,  pull/commit/push frequently and make everyone happy.